Great to have you here, Rushlin Bohr, at a frenetic pace.

 What good does it do?

-Carson said, Yeah, but I lost all those votes.
+Carson said, yeah, but I lost all those votes.

-And he apologized to him after the should have apologized to me also, because frankly, it would have won, but doesn't matter.
+He should have apologized to me also, because frankly, it would have won, but it doesn't matter.

-But he apologized, he said, I'd like to apologize to you, Ben.
+He said, I'd like to apologize to you, Ben.

 The election's over.